sharkydog/logger/README.md

 The logger can be easily filtered, adjusted or switched off.

 Logging backends and message formatting are TBD and for now everything is printed on stdout.
-That might change, but the public api will not whithout a major version bump.
+That might change, but the public api will not without a major version bump.

 Currently messages look like this:
 ```